SpiritBaker/Difficulty-and-AI/README.md

 EU4 mod. https://steamcommunity.com/sharedfiles/filedetails/?id=2453967654

 Content:
+- Added 10 Idea slots in a balanced way.
+- Tweaks to ideas and policies, to make more idea groups relevant.
+- 5 New Estates; Mamluks, Janissaries, Ghulam's, City States, Nomadic Aristocracy.
-- Added optional Development click decision, that develops the cheapest province at monarch point cap.
+- Added optional Auto Development decision, that develops the cheapest province at monarch point cap.
 Works for both the Players and AI.
 Big thanks to LoStack for implementing it. ( https://github.com/stackpoint/Dev-Click )
 - Added 5 terrain types to the game, replacing most of the vanilla ones, reworking problem areas of the map.
 The source of the Images is CK3 and I:R.
 - Small map & trade region changes.
 For example CoT and starting Fort in Paris.
 - Monarch point bonus from Consort if consort skills are higher.
-- 5 New Estates; Mamluks, Janissaries, Ghulam's, City States, Nomadic Aristocracy.

 Republic Election Changes: